Evadi Gola Vaadidhi: Soundtrack

+Reception

+Sify wrote "EVV Satyanarayan, the veteran director is back with another comedy that fails to impress the audience.
+His son Aryan Rajesh plays the lead with a battalion of comedians but sadly none of them is able to evoke any laughter".
+Jeevi of Idlebrain.com rated the film 2.5 out of 5 stars and wrote, "The main drawbacks of the film are lack of story and half-baked script.
+There are no emotions as well".

 Box office

 The film ran for 50 days in 26 centers.
 The 50 days function took place at Sudarshan 70mm in Hyderabad on 13 March 2005.
-Special guests were L Rajagopal, M P Vijaywada and D Ramanaidu.
+Special guests were Lagadapati Rajagopal and D. Ramanaidu.

 The film ran for 100 days in 21 centers.
 The 100 days function took place Siddardha College Ground on 30 April 2005.
-Dasari Narayana Rao, Lagadapati Raj Gopal, JC Diwakara Reddy and Sindhura Gadde attended the event as special guests.
+Dasari Narayana Rao, Lagadapati Rajagopal, and Sindhura Gadde attended the event as special guests.

 The film ran for 175 days.
 The 175 days function took place at Shilpa Kala Vedika, Hyderabad on 16 July 2005.
 D. Ramanaidu and D. V. Narasa Raju graced the event as special guests.